 Makes approximately 2 cups

-1 1/2 cups granulated sweetener of choice (see notes below — I typically use xylitol and erythritol)
+1 1/2 cups granulated sweetener of choice (see notes below — I typically use xylitol and / or erythritol)

-1 Tbsp cornstarch or arrowroot (Bob’s Red Mill is one good brand I have used.)
-Optional, but makes the final product more like processed powdered sugar.
+1 Tbsp cornstarch or arrowroot; optional, but makes the final product more like processed powdered sugar.

 1. Place the sweetener and either cornstarch or arrowroot into your blender (I highly recommend the Vitamix!).